noah427/noah427/README.md

 - [Emoji Analyzer]("https://github.com/noah427/emoji-analyizer)
 A program that used data from r/emojipasta to determine which emojis should be placed after certain words **(Most fun result)**

 Languages : Golang.
-Rust, Javacript
+Rust, Javacript --xof
 Tools : VS Code, Jupyter Notebook, Plotly